rabbitmq/rabbitmq-oauth2-tutorial/README.md

 Run the following 3 commands to get the environment ready to see Oauth2 plugin in action:

   1. `make start-uaa` to get UAA server running
-  2. `make setup-uaa-users-and-clients` to install uaac client; connect to UAA server and set ups users, group, clients and permissions
-  3. `make start-rabbitmq` to start RabbitMQ server
+  2. `make start-rabbitmq` to start RabbitMQ server

 ## Use OAuth 2.0 to access RabbitMQ